 Assuming a quorum is present, the election of each of Messrs.
-Marohn and Peterson as a director requires that a plurality of the total votes cast with respect to Voting Common Shares present, or represented by proxy, vote in favor of his election.
+Marohn and Zhu as a director requires that a plurality of the total votes cast with respect to Voting Common Shares present, or represented by proxy, vote in favor of his election.
 (Please note that brokers or other nominees who hold shares for you do not have the discretionary authority to vote your uninstructed shares in the election of directors.)
-In the event Mr. Marohn or Peterson is unable to serve, the persons designated as proxies will cast votes for such other person in their discretion as a substitute nominee.
+In the event Mr. Marohn or Zhu is unable to serve, the persons designated as proxies will cast votes for such other person as they may select in their discretion as a substitute nominee.
 The Board of Directors has no reason to believe that either of the foregoing nominees will be unavailable, or if elected, will decline to serve.

-Messrs, Marohn and Peterson are residents of the United States, Certain information is set forth below for each of the nominees:
+Messrs.
+Marohn and Zhu are residents of the United States.
+Certain information is set forth below for each of the nominees: